3a7/admin-page-guesser/README.md

 Using this program you can find hidden directories in a website

+There is also a .exe file for people who do not know how to use .py file..
+Just download the exe file and click on it and the program will start.

 - It's better to use VPN before you start the program.
 - You can use the program without a text file for paths! just enter the website link and boom!
 - You can find other hidden pages too! not only admin login page.